helauren42/MyCppLib/Parser/README.md

 ![alt text](imgs/simple_result.png)

-To use this out function refer to the printer in MyCppLib/Printer/
+To use this out function refer to the README.md file in MyCppLib/Printer/

 ## Notes: